A homeowner pictured in front of her AC's living room evaporator wiping sweat off her brow

 How To Fix

-2) Your AC Is Too Big for Your Room
+2) Your AC Is Too Big for Your Home

-AC units have specific size requirements for the rooms they are installed in and the size of your home.
+AC units have specific size requirements for the spaces they are installed in.
 These dimensions are usually listed somewhere on the box and in the manual.

 How To Fix